 If you must know, it’s a spread of Amsterdam’s best traditional Dutch and ethnic street food.
 Starting with the nation’s favourite croquette (deep-fried ragout), followed by Suriname’s national celebratory dish, herring and kibbeling (fried cod), Amsterdam’s best poffertjes (baby pancakes) and stroopwafel (syrup waffle), ending with twice-fried fries with a special sauce combo.
 Come hungry.

-Can I buy one DIY foodie tour for the entire family?
+Can I get one copy for the entire family?